sincereuk/docs/content/docs/workflows/managing.md

 Workflow should listen on.
 For Git-based hooks you can specify on which branch this Workflow should start.

-Finally each target can have one of the following permission requirements:
+Finally each Workflow can have one of the following permission requirements:

 1. Public
 2. View runs